Viima-R/ParkkiRadio/Documentation/Memos/sql_sentences.md

-Here is a frame work for the database:
+Here is a framework for the database:

 $sqlite3